RWE Camster Wind Farm Community Fund

 - People have more vocational skills and experience

 - The natural and cultural heritage is more valued, experienced and understood by both visitors and residents

 - Energy use in homes and community buildings is more sustainable

-- Tourism opportunities are promoted and created in the Fund area.
+- Tourism opportunities are promoted and created in the fund area.

 Your application must demonstrate how it contributes to at least one of these outcomes.

 - Local procurement: Where appropriate, applicants should seek local providers of the goods and services they are seeking a grant towards.
-However, this should be shown to offer best value, balancing considerations of cost, availability and quality as appropriate to the specific goods or service in question.
+However, this should be shown to offer the best value, balancing considerations of cost, availability and quality as appropriate to the specific goods or service in question.
 The definition of ‘local’ will vary depending on the goods/services in question.
 In some cases, it could be taken to mean within the Area served by the Fund, in others Caithness or indeed the North of Scotland.

 Who can apply?